Symbolic Logic (NASDAQ:EVOL) Now Covered by StockNews.com

-StockNews.com initiated coverage on shares of Symbolic Logic (NASDAQ:EVOL – Get Rating) in a report issued on Wednesday.
+StockNews.com initiated coverage on shares of Symbolic Logic (NASDAQ:EVOL – Get Rating) in a research report sent to investors on Thursday.
 The firm issued a buy rating on the technology company’s stock.

 Institutional Trading of Symbolic Logic

-An institutional investor recently bought a new position in Symbolic Logic stock.
-Advisor Group Holdings Inc. purchased a new stake in shares of Symbolic Logic, Inc. (NASDAQ:EVOL – Get Rating) during the 4th quarter, according to its most recent filing with the Securities & Exchange Commission.
-The institutional investor purchased 23,600 shares of the technology company’s stock, valued at approximately $53,000.
-Advisor Group Holdings Inc. owned 0.19% of Symbolic Logic as of its most recent SEC filing.
-55.96% of the stock is currently owned by institutional investors.
+A hedge fund recently bought a new stake in Symbolic Logic stock.
+Kokino LLC acquired a new position in Symbolic Logic, Inc. (NASDAQ:EVOL – Get Rating) in the 4th quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The firm acquired 982,108 shares of the technology company’s stock, valued at approximately $2,200,000.
+Symbolic Logic accounts for 5.9% of Kokino LLC’s holdings, making the stock its 4th largest holding.
+Kokino LLC owned 8.01% of Symbolic Logic at the end of the most recent reporting period.
+Institutional investors and hedge funds own 55.96% of the company’s stock.

 Symbolic Logic, Inc, a research and development organization, focuses on developing proprietary algorithms that model and predict behaviour of dynamic systems.
 It is also developing a set of tools and technologies for applying symbolic content to physical objects to catalog to track real-world objects.